OneUnited Bank hosts ‘I Got Bank’ art, essay competition for children

 OneUnited Bank is sponsoring their 11th Annual Financial Literacy Contest for children.

-The contest helps to encourage children between the ages of eight and 12 to learn about saving, loaning and growing money.
+The contest helps to encourage children between the ages of 8 and 12 to learn about saving, loaning and growing money.

 To participate, children can submit a 250-word essay or an art project about what they learned from the book “I Got Bank!” or any financial literacy book for children.